 An audit is an examination and analysis of an organization, program, function or activity.
 OIA at The University of North Florida assists management in its effective discharge of managerial responsibilities by conducting audits of University functions in a professional, objective, and comprehensive manner.
 As part of the annual risk assessment process, the OIA ranks functions essential to the University's mission and objectives based on the inherent risk.
 Those units identified are included in the annual audit plan and may be subject to an audit, special investigation, etc.

 After the completion of an audit, the follow-up phase begins.
-As audit reports (UNF and Auditor General) are issued, the findings, along with the respective implementation date(s), are entered into a database.
+As audit reports are issued, the findings, along with the respective implementation date(s), are entered into a database.
 Based on the target implementation dates, these findings are periodically reviewed to determine the current status.

 A fraud or special investigation can arise at any time.
 Usually, this type of project is initiated by someone who comes to management or the administration with a suspicion or concern.
 After receiving the initial complaint or concern, the Director of Internal Auditing will make a determination as to whether the fraud indications are sufficient to warrant an investigation.
 In making such a determination, the director may consult with the General Counsel and members of the UNF Police Department, when appropriate.
 All investigations which are deemed to be criminal in nature are immediately turned over to the University Police Department for investigation.

-While generally less comprehensive than an audit, MAS projects look at specific aspects of a department, or activity and provide expertise, opinions, or suggested courses of action.
-MAS projects can range from a couple of hours to several days or weeks, depending on the subject matter.
+While generally less comprehensive than an audit, consulting projects look at specific aspects of a department, or activity and provide expertise, opinions, or suggested courses of action.
+Consulting projects can range from a couple of hours to several days or weeks, depending on the subject matter.